pkulchenko/fullmoon/README.md

 ### Running application

-`run` method executes the configured application.
+The `run` method executes the configured application.
 By default the server is launched listening on localhost and port 8080.
 Both of these values can be changed by passing `addr` and `port` options: